christimahu/blahajpi/CONTRIBUTING.md

 2. Update documentation as necessary.
 3. Add tests that verify your changes.
 4. Make sure all tests pass.
-5. Ensure your changes meet the required test coverage threshold.
+5. Ensure your changes meet the required test coverage threshold (80%).
 6. The PR should clearly describe the problem and solution.
 7. The PR will be reviewed by at least one maintainer.